 3. The NG-RAN node broadcasts the assistance data contained in the Network Assistance Data message.

+When the GNSS assistance data and the associated serving area (i.e. a TA or TA list) are contained in the Network Assistance Data message, the NG-RAN node broadcasts the GNSS assistance data in the associated serving area.

 4. The target NG-RAN node may return feedback on assistance information broadcasting to the AMF in a Network Assistance Feedback message.
 The target NG-RAN node shall also include the Routing identifier in the N2 Transport message received in step 2.